R&R Partners: 2004-present: After "What Happens" and expansion

 In 2004, R&R had a free rein with the LVCVA's $65-million marketing budget.
 The company had 220 employees and billed out over $200 million yearly.
 The headquarters moved to the western Las Vegas suburb known as Summerlin, Nevada, after constructing a 70,000 square-foot purpose-built facility.
 After the success of the "What Happens Here, Stays Here" campaign, the firm continued providing political and commercial consultation and advertising services.
 They lobby on behalf of NV Energy and the Nevada Resort Association.
 They consulted with political candidates Senator Harry Reid, Senator Orrin Hatch and current Nevada Governor, Brian Sandoval.
 In 2005, R&R announced on behalf of the Agassi Foundation that former tennis star, Andre Agassi, would not run for a seat in the United States Congress.

 In 2006, the LVCVA attempted to sell the rights to the "What Happens Here, Stays Here" slogan to R&R for only one dollar.
 This was done as a measure to allow R&R to seek lawsuits against any entity that unlawfully used or profited off of the slogan.
 A federal judge nullified the trademark sale in 2006.
 A lawsuit against a California businesswoman who had used a variation of the slogan was successful for the LVCVA and R&R. Also in 2006, R&R began creating LGBT-inclusive ads for Paris Las Vegas and the LVCVA.

 In 2008, the LVCVA and R&R were the subjects of an independent Nevada Policy Research Institute (NPRI) investigation.
 The investigation revealed that the LVCVA breached contract agreements by allowing R&R to make expenditures over $500 without LVCVA review.
 The LVCVA also allowed an R&R subsidiary to overbill by 43% on a 1999 project.
 Some have criticized the NPRI investigation because the agency receives funding from the Las Vegas Sands Corp., a private competitor of the tax-funded LVCVA.
 In 2009, R&R signed a new three-year $270 million contract with the LVCVA (with an option for 3 additional years beyond that).
 The previous contract had been for 5 years and $325 million.

 Between 2010 and 2011, R&R Partners expanded to six different locations, including Los Angeles.
 In 2012, R&R added Austin, Texas and Denver, Colorado to their list of markets.
 The "What Happens Here, Stays Here" ads were briefly pulled in 2012 in order to make room for the LVCVA's push to market LasVegas.com.
 The ads returned to the airwaves at the end of 2013.
 In 2014, R&R opened their first international location in Mexico City, bringing their total number of locations to nine (eight in the United States).
 In 2015, they again signed on to continue as the chief marketing organization for the LVCVA.

+In 2020, R&R Partners created an updated version of "What Happens Here, Stays Here," referred to as "What Happens Here, Only Happens Here."

+R&R Partners was awarded a six-year contract for marketing and advertising by LVCVA in 2021.